primer/react/.changeset/fair-cooks-return.md

 "@primer/react": patch
 ---

-experimental/SelectPanel: Do not render closed `<dialog>` in the dom
+experimental/SelectPanel: Do not render children of `<dialog>` when closed